Gianna Bryant's Death at 13 Compounds This Tragedy Immeasurably

 He truly had no doubt that Gianna would achieve whatever she set out to do.
 He was somewhat of an expert on that.

-Kobe had four daughters with his wife of 18 years, Vanessa Bryant, the eldest of whom, Natalia Diamante Bryant, is 17 and an accomplished volleyball player, one who is now now is bittersweetly blessed with a young lifetime's worth of memories of what it was like growing up with one of the most revered, polarizing sports figures of all time as her dad.
+Kobe had four daughters with his wife of 18 years, Vanessa Bryant, the eldest of whom, Natalia Diamante Bryant, is 17 and an accomplished volleyball player.
+She is the one who is bittersweetly blessed with a young lifetime's worth of memories of what it was like growing up with one of the most revered, polarizing sports figures of all time as her dad.

 The two youngest, 3-year-old Bianka Bella (nicknamed B.B.), and 7-month-old Capri Kobe (or Koko, as he called her), weren't even born yet when Kobe retired, and it sounds as though the plan was for the family to keep growing.